MarwanDebbiche/post-tuto-deployment/blog-post/post.md

                 --model_name trustpilot \
                 --balance 1
 ```

+When it's done, you can find the trained models in ```src/training/models``` directory.

+In terms of model performance on the data we collected we collected for training, the best model was able to achieve **95% of accuracy** on the three classes on the validation set, which is pretty amazing.

 To learn more about the training arguments and options, please check out the original <a href="https://github.com/ahmedbesbes/character-based-cnn">repo</a>.